 Giving customers confidence their branding will come out as expected on their custom swag.

-Customers can upload their logos and other imagery in the Design Lab.
-While their logo may look correct in the initial mockup, it may not arrive looking as expected once it's printed.
-Many customers don't know that stock colors are printed by default and may not be an exact match to their branding.
-Customers could only find out about our color matching options by calling customer service and this was not called out in any obvious spots on the website.
+Customers can upload logos and other imagery in the Design Lab.
+While a logo may look correct in the initial mockup, it may not arrive looking as expected once it's printed.
+Many customers don't know that stock colors are printed by default and may not be an exact match to their branding colors.
+Customers could only find out about our color matching options by calling customer service and paying an additional fee.
+This was not called out in any obvious spots on the website.

 We increased awareness of color matching options in multiple spots within the Design Lab and created a self serve experience for entering custom colors.
 This enabled customers to easily color match any color in an uploaded design.